 Anthropological Linguistics and Sociolinguistics

 Green, Lydia Jewl, "A Preliminary Linguistic Analysis of Plant Names in Ikpaná (Logba), an Endangered Ghana Togo Mountain Language" (2009).
 Independent Study Project (ISP) Collection.
-Paper 751.
+751.